-et SUISSE
+et ÉGYPTE

 Accord relatif à l'application de garanties dans le cadre du Traité sur la non-prolifération des armes nucléaires.
-Signé à Vienne le 6 septembre 1978
+Signé à Vienne le 7 octobre 1981

-Textes authentiques : anglais et français.
+Texte authentique: anglais.

-Classé et inscrit au répertoire à la demande de l'Agence internationale de l'énergie atomique le 14 mars 1980.
+Enregistré par l'Agence internationale de l'énergie atomique le 9 août 1983.

-AGREEMENT1 BETWEEN THE SWISS CONFEDERATION AND THE INTERNATIONAL ATOMIC ENERGY AGENCY FOR THE APPLICATION OF SAFEGUARDS IN CONNECTION WITH THE TREATY ON THE NON-PROLIFERATION OF NUCLEAR WEAPONS2
+AGREEMENT1 BETWEEN THE ARAB REPUBLIC OF EGYPT AND THE INTERNATIONAL ATOMIC ENERGY AGENCY FOR THE APPLICATION OF SAFEGUARDS IN CONNECTION WITH THE TREATY ON THE NON-PROLIFERATION OF NUCLEAR WEAPONS2

-Whereas the Swiss Confederation (hereinafter referred to as Switzerland) is a Party to the Treaty for the Non-Proliferation of Nuclear Weapons (hereinafter referred to as "the Treaty") opened for signature at London, Moscow and Washington on 1 July 19682 and which entered into force on 5 March 1970;
+WHEREAS the Arab Republic of Egypt (hereinafter referred to as "Egypt") is a Party to the Treaty on the Non-Proliferation of Nuclear Weapons (hereinafter referred to as "the Treaty" opened for signature at London, Moscow and Washington on 1 July 19682 and which entered into force on 5 March 1970;